Cymraeg

 Regional consortia should:

-- advise schools on effective self-evaluation based on robust, evidence-based approaches, and provide support to schools where needed (this might include helping schools to use the national resource)
+• advise schools on effective self-evaluation based on robust, evidence-based approaches, and provide support to schools where needed (this might include helping schools to use the Evaluation and improvement resource (NR:EI)

 Based on the School Development Plans Regulations, governing bodies must: